Bill Krueger: Professional career

-Bill Krueger won his last game as a major leaguer on August 6 in the same place he started his career; the Oakland Coliseum.
+Krueger won his last game as a major leaguer on August 6 in the same place he started his career; the Oakland Coliseum.
 Against the A's that day, the 37-year-old pitched over 5 innings and allowed only one run.
 He was kept off Seattle's '95 postseason roster.
-Bill retired from pro baseball in the spring of 1996 after unsuccessfully making the Chicago Cubs roster.
+Krueger retired from pro baseball in the spring of 1996 after failing to make the Chicago Cubs roster.

 Post-retirement

 After his retirement in 1996, Krueger went into broadcasting.
 He covered both college basketball and professional baseball and is presently the senior baseball analyst for Root Sports Northwest, covering the Seattle Mariners.
 He was joined at the network in 2007 by former M's teammate Mike Blowers.
-For the past 7 years, Bill has been the Director of Individual Philanthropy for NW Center (www.nwcenter.org).
-After 13 years as a financial advisor, Bill returned to wealth management running business development for Coldstream (www.coldstream.com) in 2016.
+Krueger later worked as Director of Individual Philanthropy for NW Center.
+After 13 years as a financial advisor, Krueger returned to wealth management running business development for Coldstream in 2016.